-The Prime Recipient may request a waiver of the \$30,000 cap.
-Because all patent costs are considered to be Technology Transfer & Outreach (TT&O) costs (see Section IV.G.8 of the FOA below), the waiver request is subject to approval by ARPA-E.
+The Prime Recipient may request a waiver of the \$30,000 cap which is subject to approval by ARPA-E.

 4. CONSTRUCTION

 ARPA-E generally does not fund projects that involve major construction.
 Recipients are required to obtain written authorization from the Contracting Officer before incurring any major construction costs.